aws-samples/custom-web-experience-with-amazon-q-business/README.md

   **Select application type** -> then select OAuth2.0 -> Next

   <img src="docs/iamidcapp_1.png" alt="IAM IDC application" width="600"/>

+  If you can't find the option of creating a new custom managed application, please [Enable trusted access with IAM Identity Center](https://docs.aws.amazon.com/organizations/latest/userguide/services-that-can-integrate-sso.html#integrate-enable-ta-sso).

 - Provide an application name and description and select the below option as shown in the  image